Configuring DROID for Precision Format Identification in Archival Digitization Workflows

 def validate_magic_bytes(file_path: Path, expected_offset: int = 0, length: int = 4) -> str:

-"""Cross-reference DROID identification with raw header bytes."""
+"""Cross-reference DROID identification against the raw header bytes."""

 with open(file_path, "rb") as f: